hanspoo/mega-scaffold/README.md

 # Freecommerce

-An ecommerce from scratch site with modern tech stack:
+An ecommerce from scratch with a modern tech stack:

 - nx
 - react